 Webb and his now ex-girlfriend still work together raising their son.
 It has not been easy for Webb, and he will say that it’s probably the hardest thing that he’s had to face because he doesn’t want to miss anything his son does, but he is keeping his eye on his son’s future and knows every minute with him is a gift.

 Webb has learned over the years and particularly through this relationship that many women enjoy the idea of being with a man in uniform, but not many want to deal with the reality of one.
 More on this topic later.

-The ranch, is a steadily growing operation in the mountains of Virginia.
-This man is not only connecting the land of our founding fathers and the Nation’s finest warriors, but he is actively bridging the civilian-gap to provide the United States and the world more food.
+The ranch is a steadily growing operation in the mountains of Virginia.
+This man is not only connecting the land of our founding fathers and the Nation’s finest warriors, but he is actively bridging the civilian gap to provide the United States and the world with more food.
 Can it get more American than that?